rasmi/apod-alexa/README.md

 # APOD for Alexa
 Astronomy Picture of the Day descriptions for Amazon Alexa.
 Designed to run as an AWS Lambda function which pulls today's APOD description and returns an Alexa Skils Kit-compatible response.
+Based on Amazon's ASK boilerplate.

 Add the Astronomy Picture of the Day Alexa Skill in the Alexa app!